amriteshraj98/amriteshraj--2K22SE17/PRE-READ.md

-# Pre-read: AI Coding Interview Preparation
+# Pre-read: AI Coding Interview

 Congratulations on being shortlisted!
 This document will help you prepare for the upcoming coding interview round.